Member Since 2 Years Ago

 @dannys Well, I don't know yet what we can do with the TDD forum before learning and then reusing ;

-About the question ' which projects should be built with Frameworks ' , if you look at the ' services ' link, notice how most of them have pretty much the same basic 'frames / structural ' needs ?
-Authentification, admin & users & permissions, CRUD and categories wether it's courriers, garbage, cattle management, etc..
+About the question ' which projects should be built with Frameworks ' , if you look at the ' services ' link you shared, in the projects, notice how most of them have pretty much the same basic 'frames / structural ' needs ?
+Authentification, admin & users & permissions, CRUD and categories and correct billing / invoicing / accounting management, wether it's courriers, garbage, cattle management, etc..

 Looking at raw PHP versus using Laravel, I'm glad to learn raw SQL, authentification and all that but I already can see how repeatedly coding all those aspects projects after projects would become somewhat repetitive and then my own efficiency would be limited by that.

 In the construction business this would be analogous to cutting, seasoning & planning each wood beam vs buying some already up to specs from the shop and then using them to build what you are actually looking forward to build, with the most efficiency and economy of time.

 So yeah, I feel like * almost all * projects should be built with framework if you don't like to constently reinvent the wheel ?
 At our levels, why would you not want to use a framework like Laravel, while yes understanding the fondational PHP ? :-)